 Every day we’re on the road, we see new and unusually complex interactions between road users that we wouldn’t have thought of on our own.
 The more information we collect, the more we can solve, and the safer our next iteration of software becomes.

 In time, our self-driving system — always vigilant, always learning, never forgetful — will become a better driver than any human.

-Two years since Argo AI’s launch — in one of the fastest ramp-ups in self-driving history — we’re testing on public roads in six U.S. cities, starting with some of the toughest:
+Argo AI is testing on public roads in six U.S. cities, starting with some of the toughest:

 Steel City’s steep and narrow streets snake over hills, under railroad tracks, through tunnels and across bridges, making it one of the most challenging environments in America.
 And that’s before it snows.

 Our nation’s capital has some of the worst traffic congestion in America, and a very complex street layout.

 Here, local drivers come from all over the world.
 Each one brings different driving habits that make this one of the most diverse cities to test in.

 The home of the U.S. auto industry.
 Once a self-driving car can handle four seasons of Michigan weather, it will be able to handle almost anything.

 A college town where people use every mode under the sun to enjoy the sun, from rail to convertibles, motorcycles, trikes, bikes, e-bikes, scooters, and even unicycles.

 The City of the Violet Crown has horizontal traffic lights and many creative ways of getting around, from scooters to the occasional double-decker bicycle.